pandas-dev/pandas/doc/source/user_guide/scale.rst

    %time _ = pd.read_parquet("timeseries_wide.parquet")[columns]

 Option 2 only loads the columns we request.
-This is faster and has a lower peak memory usage, since the entire dataset isn't in memory at once.
+This is faster and has a lower peak memory usage since the entire dataset isn't in memory at once.

 .. ipython:: python

    %time _ = pd.read_parquet("timeseries_wide.parquet", columns=columns)

 With :func:`pandas.read_csv`, you can specify ``usecols`` to limit the columns read into memory.
+Not all file formats that can be read by pandas provide an option to read a subset of columns.

 Use efficient datatypes
 -----------------------